THE FUTURE NEEDS DIVERSITY

 How can diversity in companies be increased in a sustainable way?
 And what does science say about diversity in companies?

-The dimensions of diversity
+The Dimensions of Diversity

 Der Zirkel zu allen Vielfaltsdimensionen der Charta der Vielfalt